oliverphilcox/RascalC/docs/usage/pre-processing.rst

 - {INFILE}: Input data ASCII file of (random/galaxy) Cartesian particle positions with space-separated columns {x,y,z,w}, such as that created by the :ref:`coord-conversion` script.
 This can be in ``.txt``, ``.dat`` or ``.csv`` format.
 - {OUTFILE}: Output ``.txt``, ``.dat`` or ``.csv`` filename.
 - {HEALPIX_NSIDE}: HealPix NSIDE parameter which controls the number of pixels used to divide up the sky.
-For NSIDE=:math:`n`, a total of :math:`12n^2` pixels are used.
+For NSIDE = :math:`n`, a total of :math:`12n^2` pixels are used.

 .. _particle-subset: